scientific-python/scientific-python.org/content/summits/developer/2025/_index.md

 We have space for 40 participants for three days and four nights.
 This will be an invite-only event that requires upfront agreement to:
-(a) take part in one or more pre-summit planning meetings, (b) collaborate with fellow participants on a work plan, (c) attend the summit in-person, and
+(a) take part in at least one pre-summit planning meeting, (b) collaborate with fellow participants on a work plan, (c) attend the summit in-person, and
 (d) participate, to whatever degree possible, in several months of post-summit implementation.